diya26322632/EVM_Beginner/README.md

 # MyToken Solidity Smart Contract
-This is a basic Solidity smart contract for creating and managing a custom token called "MyToken".
+This is a basic Solidity smart contract for creating and managing a custom token called "BTC_Token".
 The contract includes functions for minting and burning tokens, as well as storing token details.

 ## Token Details
 Token Name: Bitcoin